toniromerob/Getting-and-Cleaning-Data-Course-Project/README.md

 Good luck!

 ## How to reproduce the project
-1. download zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1. Download zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Unzip file will create folder **UCI HAR Dataset**
 3. Open run_analysis.R with RStudio or another R IDE
 4. Change the value of **wd_location** to your selected wd